A Tutorial on Clustering Analysis for Bayesian Graphical Models using the R packages bgms and easybgm

 easybgm

-Everything that we have illustrated using bgms
+Everything that has been illustrated using bgms

-can be much more easily done using easybgm
+can be more easily achieved using easybgm

-.
-Currently, the version that contains this analysis is also only available on GitHub and can be installed as follows:
+that supports this analysis is available only on GitHub and can be installed as follows:

 if (!requireNamespace("remotes")) {